Ravenbrook/mps/procedure/review.rst

     3. Revised change passed.

-- On GitHub, the approve the pull request for merge.
+- On GitHub, `approve the pull request`_ for merge.

 - Tell the person who will put the change to use, such as someone who will merge it to master.

+.. _approve the pull request: https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/approving-a-pull-request-with-required-reviews

 _`.exit.calc`: Calculate and record final review metrics (`.calc`_).
 For example::